 Further information on Radical Prostatectomy can be found here.

 This is a fairly new treatment that uses high frequency ultrasound energy to heat and destroy cancer cells.
 This treatment involves a probe inserted into the rectum and close to the prostate, a direct ultrasound beam is then emitted up this probe and into the cancer.
-HIFU is currently be offered as a clinical trial to those with recurrent prostate cancer or for those where radiotherapy hasn’t worked.
+HIFU is currently being offered as a clinical trial to those with recurrent prostate cancer or for those where radiotherapy hasn’t worked.
 Your hospital will be able to tell you if they offer this treatment.

-Cells usually need the hormone Testosterone to grow, by blocking this hormone this halts the growth of the cancer cells.
+Cells usually need the hormone testosterone to grow, by blocking this hormone this halts the growth of the cancer cells.
 This is not a curative method, this is used to prevent any further growth or spread.
 There are three main methods for controlling testosterone production

 The injections work by sending signals to the brain to stop the production of testosterone.
 These may be used as longer term treatment and will be given as a regular injection or sometimes implant.